 Preparation

-- Cut the chicken into 1 inch chunks.
+- Cut chicken into about 1 inch chunks.

 - In a small or medium bowl, add eggs and beat them.